Bosworth Battlefield Centre Reopening FAQs

 Coronavirus (covid-19) update

 Focusing on the health and wellbeing of our staff and customers is our top priority.
-In line with national guidance and government recommendations the exhibition, shop and toilets are open Saturday to Wednesday with the following systems in place:
+In line with national guidance and government recommendations the exhibition, shop and toilets are open daily from 10:00am to 5.00pm with the following systems in place:

 Caring about your safety